overhaul88/SuGaRrush/README.md

 ## Overview — the design decisions that matter

-Rather than repeat the code, this section states the non-obvious choices and *why* they are made.
+This section states the non-obvious choices and *why* they are made.
-The full reasoning, with measurements, is in [`3dReconstruction.md`](../3dReconstruction.md).

 **Run COLMAP on full frames, isolate the object afterwards.** A walk-around capture relies on background parallax for pose; masking the object before SfM starves COLMAP of correspondences.